gianni-rosato/qoi-enc-zig/README.md

 These commands will create QOI image files from the inputs shown.
 The original and compressed file sizes are printed upon successful encoding.

 This program does not perform any error checking on the input file.
 It is assumed that the file is a compatible PAM file.
-Incorrect input can lead to unexpected results or program crashes; always ensure that your input data is correct before running the program.
+Incorrect inputs can lead to unexpected results or program crashes; always ensure that your input data is correct before running the program.

 ## Dependencies